madhatter/nostalgix.org/_drafts/2018-05-15-jekyll-rebuild-for-dsvgo.md

 ----------------
 ----------------

-The DSGVO is coming.
+The [DSGVO][ds] ([GDPR][gd]) is coming.
 The internet will stop to exist.
 At least the internet we knew here in Germany.
 All other european countries were able to read the paper in time to take care of those changes.
 Germany didn't and now we have to make sure that no lawyer will sue us for storing cookies on your computer, to track your clicks on our sites and try to figure out what might be of most interest.

 To make sure that I don't have to spent the money I save for my kids' education in their future, I removed everything that stores anything.